 Are you one of the many Floridians experiencing a runny nose, sinus pressure, or congestion?
 If so, you may initially believe you have the common cold, but not so fast.
 While many of these symptoms are hallmarks of a cold, they are also associated with allergies.
-So, before reaching for that bottle of cold medicine, let’s discuss the differences between the common cold and allergies, as well as why you may need a trip to South Florida Sinus and Allergy Center for sinus allergy relief.
+So, before reaching for that bottle of cold medicine, let’s discuss the differences between the common cold and allergies, as well as why you may need a trip to Florida Sinus & Snoring Specialists for sinus allergy relief.

 The Common Cold